pravs91/AirlineRoutes-And-Earthquakes-Plotting/README.md

 * EarthquakeCityMap - extends from processing.PApplet.
 This is the main applet used to display the interactive map with all City and Earthquake markers.
 * AirportMap - extends from processing.PApplet.
 This applet is used to display an interactive map with Airport markers and airline routes

+## Earthquake plot features
+* Hovering over an earthquakes displays its location and magnitude
+* Clicking on an earthquake displays the cities that could be affected by it (threat radius)
+* Hovering over a city displays its name, country and population
+* Clicking on a city displays the earthquakes around it
+*
+## Airport plot features
+* Hovering over an airport displays its name, airport code and city
+* Clicking an airport displays all routes out of it

+Screenshots can be viewed in the Output-Screenshots folder.